Clibor is a clipboard history manager. Give it a try!

 Introduction

-There are password managers available, but this time we have compiled examples of management using Notion.
+There are various password managers available, but this time, I will introduce how to manage passwords using Notion.

 Notion

-I used to use Evernote but have now migrated to Notion.
+I used to use Evernote, but I have now migrated to Notion.

-I have summarized the reasons for this, please also see the following article.
+I’ve summarized the reasons for this—please check out the following article:

-If you are considering migrating from Evernote to Notion, please refer to the following article.
+If you are considering migrating from Evernote to Notion, you may find this guide helpful:

-There are a variety of applications that can manage passwords, including dedicated password managers (e.g., 1Password), password managers in browsers such as Chrome, and iCloud keychains on the iPhone.
+There are various applications for managing passwords, including dedicated password managers (e.g., 1Password), built-in browser password managers like Chrome, and iCloud Keychain on iPhone.

 Advantages

-• Login information can be linked across multiple devices, including PCs and smartphones.
+• Login information can be synchronized across multiple devices, including PCs and smartphones.

-• You can enter your password directly from the application to the browser.
+• You can autofill passwords directly from the app to the browser.

-• In addition to passwords, some applications can also manage information such as addresses.
+• Some applications can also store additional information, such as addresses.

-In addition to password managers, some may also use Notion or Evernote to manage their passwords.
+In addition to password managers, some people use Notion or Evernote to store their passwords.

 Sponsored Links